truongconghiep/CarND-Vehicle-Detection/CarND_Vehicle_Detection_writeup.md

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

+I use a queue to record the position of positive detections in last 5 frames.
+After a frame is processed and some positive positions are detected.
+These detected positions are pushed into the queue.
+When the queue is full, the oldest detected positions are pop out of the queue.
+Then I create a heatmap from the detected positions, registered in the queue.
+This queue works as a buffer and smooths the detection of car through out the video.
+In the next step I threshold the heatmap to filter out the false detections, as well as to identify vehicle position.
+I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
+I then assumed each blob corresponded to a vehicle.
+I constructed bounding boxes to cover the area of each blob detected.
+The video pipeline is implemented in the functions [Find_Car_In_Frame](https://github.com/truongconghiep/CarND-Vehicle-Detection/blob/5de3d8ab7eb323841ce15c1d471fa7e9728d9e1d/Detecting_In_Video.py#L15)

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

 ### Here are six frames and their corresponding heatmaps: